thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/basics/README.md

 * Copy files between folders in VSCode
 * Create a new HTML file
 * Practice with a HTML `<head>` child elements
-* Practice Commenting / Uncommenting code
+* Practice Commenting / Un-commenting code

 ### Estimated Completion Time
 15 minutes

 ## Create a new page

-1. In your `/WIP` folder create a folder called `html`.
+1. In your project create a folder called `html`.

 1. Add an HTML file called `index.html` by right-clicking the html folder and choosing `new file`.